drevina/drevina/README.md

 <br />

-Nice to meet you, I'm Sasha 🙌, a Junior QA (trainee) ❤✌
+Nice to meet you, I'm Sasha 🙌❤✌

 **Talking about Personal Stuffs:**